Podcast Website: Why You Need One and How to Build It

 What Compliance Requirements Can Finance Firms Not Skip?

 Archiving requirements are a practical infrastructure concern.
-FINRA Rule 4511 and SEC rules require firms to archive business communications, and podcast content distributed to clients or prospects falls within scope of those requirements for many firms.
+FINRA Rule 4511 and SEC rules require firms to archive business communications, and podcast content distributed to clients or prospects falls within the scope of those requirements for many firms.
 Your hosting and website setup must accommodate this, which means knowing how your episode pages, show notes, and transcripts are stored and retrievable.
 Finance firms working with a specialist podcast consultancy like The Podcast Consultant can ensure their site architecture and content workflow are built with these requirements as a starting condition, not a retrofit.

 Testimonials and client success stories on the site must comply with the SEC Marketing Rule in the US, which imposes specific disclosure requirements on testimonials used in investment adviser marketing.
 In the UK, FCA financial promotions rules govern how financial services firms can present endorsements and performance claims.
 Neither framework is compatible with the casual “here’s what our clients say” approach that works fine on a non-regulated site.